atagulalan/misago-privacy-policy-examples/PRIVACY-POLICY.md

 - item on site that your personal data is associated with such as post is deleted by you or member of site staff

+## Analytics

+This site uses Google Analytics to collect anonymized information about it's visitors that allows us to improve our audiences experience.
+To learn more about Google Analytics, see [Google's Privacy policy for partner sites](https://www.google.com/policies/privacy/partners/).

+You may disable Google Analytics on all sites that you are visiting by installing official [browser extension](https://tools.google.com/dlpage/gaoptout).

-## What rights do I have?
+## Your rights

-????
+To learn about your rights, please see the complete text of the General Data Protection Regulation (or GDPR) [available here](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2016.119.01.0001.01.ENG).

-## How to remove your information from the site
+## Removing your information from the site

 You are able to delete your username, e-mail and IP addresses associated with your account at any time by using the "[Delete account](https://misago-project.org/options/delete-account/)" or contacting the site staff.